 The scriptures as an obstacle

-Biblical scholars tend to be agnostic about God and reason from what they can establish from historical sources.
-Christians, on the other hand, believe that the Jewish deity Yahweh is Jesus’ father.
-Both groups see Jesus within the Jewish context.
-And Jesus looked at himself in this way too.
-That may turn out to be a handicap as Yahweh is the imagined deity of the Jews, and not necessarily the all-powerful Creator of this universe.
-It may be better to view Yahweh as the cloak behind which our Creator is hidden.
+Biblical scholars reason from what they can establish from historical sources, while Christians believe the Jewish deity Yahweh is Jesus’ father.
+Both see Jesus within a Jewish context.
+Jesus looked at himself in this way too.
+That may obscure things as Yahweh is the imagined deity of the Jews.
+It may be better to view Yahweh as the cloak behind which our Creator hides.
 The most pressing problem for Paul may have been that God is a woman who had a romantic relationship with Jesus.
-Only to suggest so was blasphemy.
+To suggest so was blasphemy.
 And so, Jesus became married to the Church like God was married to the Jewish nation.
 It made Jesus eternal and godlike.
 That was not a great leap if he was Adam, God’s eternal husband.

 Firstborn of all creation

 Jesus may have thought himself to be the reincarnation of Adam.
 Adam was God’s son (Luke 3:38) and Jesus the firstborn of all creation (Colossians 1:15).
-These words relate to the Jewish scriptures, but they can also be cryptic references to Adam being born first as the son of Eve and Jesus being the reincarnation of Adam.
-The phrase born of God (John 1:13) may have a similar origin.
-Humanity is born of Eve if you consider Adam Eve’s son.
-They together are the mythical ancestors of humanity.
+These words relate to the Jewish scriptures but can also be cryptic references to Adam being born first as the son of Eve and Jesus being the reincarnation of Adam.
+The phrase born of God (John 1:13) may relate to Eve giving birth to humanity.
+Within the context of the Jewish religion, these phrases have other meanings that can be useful for obfuscation.

 In traditional agricultural societies, the firstborn son was crucial for the inheritance of land and the leadership of the family clan.
 The Jews were no exception.
 The theme occurs on numerous occasions in the Hebrew Bible.
 The story of Jacob and Esau is well-known.
 King David was God’s firstborn son (Psalm 89:27).
-The Jewish nation Israel is God’s firstborn son (Exodus 4:22) while Israel is also God’s Bride (Isaiah 54:5, Hosea 2:7, Joel 1:8).
+The Jewish nation Israel is God’s firstborn son (Exodus 4:22).
+Israel is also God’s Bride (Isaiah 54:5, Hosea 2:7, Joel 1:8).
 It provided Paul with a theological escape because God married His firstborn son Israel.
-In a similar vein, Jesus married the Church.
-And so, Jesus became like God as the Christians became Jesus’ people like the Jews are God’s people.
+But God marrying Her firstborn son Jesus in a romantic relationship seemed inappropriate.
+And so, Jesus may have married the Church instead.
+In this way, Jesus became like God, and the Christians became Jesus’ people, just like the Jews were God’s people.

 Jesus as God

-That is not as problematic as it may seem.
-Many Jews believe that there are two powers in heaven.1 In Genesis, God speaks in the plural, ‘Let us make humankind in our image.’
-It reflects the polytheist past of the Jews, in which they believed that the gods created the universe.
-If we live in a simulation created by an advanced humanoid civilisation to entertain one of its members, it makes perfect monotheist sense too.
+That is not as problematic as it might seem.
+Many Jews believe there are two powers in heaven.1 In Genesis, God speaks in the plural, ‘Let us make humankind in our image.’
+It may be a relic of the polytheist past of the Jews when they believed the gods created the universe.
+When the Jews became monotheists, large parts of the Hebrew Bible already existed.
+If we live in a simulation created by an advanced humanoid civilisation to entertain one of its members, it makes monotheist sense too.
 The beings of this civilisation are the gods, and the owner of this universe is God.
 The Jews did not see it this way, so this phrase fuelled speculation about a godlike sidekick working alongside God.